statofu/statofu-blog/20230513/README.md

 setState(keyOfCheckboxState, newCheckboxState);
 ```

-The steps can also be defined as a reuseable function `operate`:
+These steps can also be defined as a reuseable function `operate`:

 ```ts
 operate(keyOfCheckboxState, check);